hortont424/notebook/Style.md

 * No spaces immediately inside parentheses
 * Spaces on both sides of the pointer asterisk
 * Braces go on their own line
+* Spaces on both sides of operators
+* Braces for all blocks

 Private Methods
 ===============